paisoncodes/zuri_team_progress_tracker/README.md

 # for mac
 venv/bin/activate

 # for linux
 source venv/bin/activate
 ```

+## Delete the migrations folder inside the app folder

 create a folder name "migrations" inside the "app" folder & also create a "__init__.py" file inside the "migrations"
 ```bash